wadaniel/korali/examples/reaction/README.rst

 The Variables
 -------------

-Each reactant name must be declared as a variable with and initial number of reactants.
+Each reactant name must be declared as a variable with its initial number of reactants.

 .. code-block:: python